 How to Restart Network on Ubuntu 22.04

-Restart network in Ubuntu using command-line.
+Restart the network in Ubuntu by using the command line.
 If you are using the Ubuntu server version, you are now in the terminal.
-But if you are using the desktop version, access the terminal using the keyboard shortcut Ctrl+Alt+T in Ubuntu.
+But if you are using the desktop version, access the terminal using the keyboard shortcut Ctrl+Alt+T on Ubuntu.
 There are several commands available for rebooting the network in Ubuntu.
-Some of the commands mentioned should also be applicable for rebooting the network in Debian and other Linux distributions.
+Some of the commands that are mentioned below should also be applicable for rebooting the network in Debian and other Linux distributions.

 Restarting Network Manager Service

-The easiest way to restart the network is to use the command-line.
-It is also equivalent to the graphical way of doing it.
-Restarts the Network-Manager service:
+The easiest way to restart the network is to use the command line.
+It is equivalent to the graphical way of doing it.
+Restart the Network-Manager service using:

 sudo service network-manager restart

 Now the network icon will disappear for a moment and then reappear.